- About Us

 Knowledge by the Slice Live

-Penn Arts and Sciences' long-running Knowledge by the Slice series offers educational talks led by insightful faculty experts.
+Penn Arts and Sciences' Knowledge by the Slice lunchtime series offers educational talks led by insightful faculty experts.
 Did we mention there's pizza?
-So sit back, relax, and enjoy the discussion.
-And have a slice on us.
+So sit back, relax—and have a slice on us.